 Once you have logged in, click on the link to the game and empire you wish to issue orders for.
 This takes you to the screen that describes the game at it's current state.
 The image at the right shows what a typical game-menu-screen might look like while a game is running.
 From this screen you can email the administrator (at the link covering their name), you can see what the campaign rules are, or you can click on the scenario icons (shown here to the right of the empires who have those scenarios) to see the particulars of each scenario (how to set up, what the special rules of the scenario are, and what ships are involved after the bidding process is finished.)

 Click on the "Save Orders" button to save the orders you have selected.
 This will save the current set of orders with the server and return you to this same screen with some new blank rows, so you can enter more orders (if needed).
 This has the advantage that the server has had a chance to inspect your orders and show you what it thinks you meant.
-It is important that you hit the "Save Orders" button before you leave the page, for the server will not see any orders you have recently put in unless it is showing you the standard amount of blank lines (those last three blank lines, in the case of the following image.)
+It is important that you hit the "Save Orders" button before you leave the page, for the server will not see any orders you have recently put in unless it is showing you the standard amount of blank lines (those last five blank lines, in the case of the following image.)
 The image to the left shows what a set of first-turn orders might look like.

 The second column selects which of your ships to use in the order.
 This is used to select which ship to bid to a scenario, which of your ships were crippled or destroyed in a scenario, or which ship to convert, refit, or repair.
 Note that, per the campaign rules, ships which are sent back for repair, conversion, or refit, cannot be bid to a scenario.
 Attempts to bid a ship that is also being sent back for work will fail (the refit, et.al. will be successful, but the bid will be unsuccessful.)